Brunch & Batter

 • Fresh fruit- You can never have enough fruit!

-• Spices- Add a dash of cinnamon, cloves or some freshly grated nutmeg.
+• Spices- Add a dash of cinnamon, cloves, or freshly grated nutmeg.

 Honey is drizzled over a slice of blueberry-baked oatmeal.